 Note: Non-supplemental images/figures, if any, must be embedded "inline" in the manuscript.

 SIADS authors are encouraged to submit supplemental files to complement their work.
 Some of these files, such as movie files, may be appropriate for inclusion in the journal; others, such as computer program files, may be more appropriate for DSWeb, SIAM's website devoted to the dynamical systems community.
 Files intended for inclusion in the journal must be peer reviewed along with the manuscript and should be included with the submission.
+You are also required to submit an index of Supplementary Materials.
+In the index, list each item along with a brief description and a justification for why the item should be included.
+This index will be used by the editor and referees in judging the appropriateness, and the descriptions will also ultimately appear on the Supplementary Materials webpage available to readers.
+This html template should be used to create the index (right click and "save link or target as" to download: also available as a text file).
 DSWeb supplemental files will not be peer reviewed with the submitted manuscript and will be discussed with the author only after the submitted paper has been accepted.

 Note on Manuscript Length and Size of Files: Generally, manuscripts should not exceed 40 pages in length and/or 5 megabytes in file size.
 Supplemental files should not exceed 50 megabytes in size.
 Exceptions to these limits must be justified to the editor-in-chief.
 If these limitations are exceeded, please contact the SIAM office (email@example.com) in advance to explain the need for the extra size/space.